 The first factor that comes to mind is the evolution of precipitation rates, which is reflected in potential hydropower generation.
 Based on the National Environment Agency (NEA) data, average precipitation in 2019-20202 was the lowest since 2007-2008, and down by 12% compared to the same period in 2018-2019 (Figure 3).
 This trend in precipitation rates is, therefore, consistent with the decreased HPP generation potential during the past twelve months and the past years, reflected in the trend of the widening negative generation-consumption gap.

 Looking at other data, the average water level in the Enguri HPP reservoir (the largest in the country) decreased by 4% in February 2020 compared to the previous month (from 452 to 433 meters).
 Another factor that might explain the recent drop in generation from HPPs is the need to perform rehabilitation works.
-Decreased generation of two major HPPs indeed accounts for most of the negative generation-consumption gap, since the share of total electricity produced by the Enguri and Vardnili HPPs was 17% in February 2020 (the second lowest after 13% in February 20173).
+Decreased generation of two major HPPs indeed accounts for most of the negative generation-consumption gap, since the share of total electricity produced by the Enguri and Vardnili HPPs was 17% in February 2020 (the second-lowest after 13% in February 20173).

 Figure 3.
 Annual Precipitation Rates

 Over the past twelve months, the negative generation-consumption gap was filled by increasing the amount of imported electricity from Azerbaijan and/or Russia.
 In February 2020, Georgia imported 312 mln. kWh of electricity (Figure 4).
-In addition to the increased imports of electricity, during the past year a significant share of electricity was produced by thermal power plants.
-Since TPPs require imported natural gas as a main input – gas which is imported from the same partner countries (Azerbaijan and/or Russia) – the energy security issue for the country is even more severe than demonstrated by the negative generation-consumption gap.
+In addition to the increased imports of electricity, during the past year, a significant share of electricity was produced by thermal power plants.
+Since TPPs require imported natural gas as the main input – gas which is imported from the same partner countries (Azerbaijan and/or Russia) – the energy security issue for the country is even more severe than demonstrated by the negative generation-consumption gap.
 The concentration of foreign energy supply sources is not the only reason for concern, though.
 With increased electricity import (Figure 5) and gas prices (now fixed to $143 per thousand cubic meters of gas) due mostly to exchange rate fluctuations, satisfying local demand either by foreign electricity or gas is becoming more expensive as time passes.

 Figure 4.
 Electricity Import and Import Price Over The Past Year